 Reporting and payment of capital gains tax on UK property disposals

-A disposal of a property will be liable to Capital Gains Tax if the property is sold, gifted or transferred to someone else, other than your spouse.
+A disposal of a property will be liable to Capital Gains Tax if the property is sold, gifted or transferred to someone else, other than your spouse or civil partner.

 The report and payment must be made using HMRC’s digital UK Property Service.